bitnetwork/term-tools/database/DATABASE.md

 exitPaste             |                   |
-beginPaste            |                   | Sent by terminal on paste begin endPaste              |                   | Sent by terminal on paste end
+beginPaste            |                   | Sent by terminal on paste begin endPaste              |                   | Sent by terminal on paste end alternateCharset      | acsc              | This is a object mapping a unicode character to a character used after switching charsets
 --------------------- | ----------------- | ------------------------------------------
 moveCursor            | cup               | Paramatized (col, row); zero based moveColumn            | hpa               | Paramatized (col); zero based; terminfo lacking support